 Cracked Pot Meditations – The Tao of Diets

-Meditation for March 29th, 2016 The Tao of Diets One of the key ingredients to a healthy life is the diet we eat.
-Choosing a healthy menu will help with sleep, physical strength, overall health and staying in touch with our meditation practices.
+Meditation for March 30th The Tao of Diets One of the key ingredients to a healthy life is the diet we eat.
+Choosing a healthy menu will help with sleep, physical strength, overall health, and staying in touch with our meditation practices.
 There are a lot of diets out there.
-Some are for weight […]
+Some are for weight loss, […]

 The Tao of Diets

 One of the key ingredients to a healthy life is the diet we eat.
-Choosing a healthy menu will help with sleep, physical strength, overall health and staying in touch with our meditation practices.
+Choosing a healthy menu will help with sleep, physical strength, overall health, and staying in touch with our meditation practices.
 There are a lot of diets out there.
-Some are for weight loss while others are for a clear conscience or feeling like being a part of a movement.
+Some are for weight loss, while others are for a clear conscience or a sense of belonging to a movement.
 What diet is right for you?

-The first thing you should realize that having any say in what you eat will require you to have money.
+The first thing I should realize is that having any say in what you eat requires money.
 You can’t eat like a yoga instructor if you are poor.
-Choosing a non-GMO organic plant based diet is very expensive and requires time to prepare and is mostly a marketing scam.
+Choosing a plant-based GMO organic diet is very expensive, requires time to prepare, and is mostly a marketing scam.

-Plant based diets are great and all, but is also expensive, time consuming and isn’t easily accessed in poorer neighborhoods.
+Plant-based diets are great, and all, but they are time-consuming, and access to them isn’t easily accessible in poorer neighborhoods.
 Meat, in the short run, is just cheaper.
-For five dollars or less one can get a filling meal in one minute at Wendy’s and call it good.
+For five dollars or less, one can get a filling meal in one minute at Wendy’s and call it good.

-Anti-GMO folks are just saying that science is too scary.
-GMOs could possibly make healthy food cheap enough for poor people all over the world, or make it so that it can grow in places it couldn’t before, or just making food cheaper.
-GMO is a broad term and most people have no idea what it actually means, but it is a hippy keyword, so run for the hills if it isn’t labeled.
+Anti-GMO folks are just saying that science is wrong.
+Genetically Modified Organisms (GMOs) could make healthy food cheap enough for poor people worldwide, so it can grow in places it simply couldn’t before, or keep food prices low.
+GMO is a broad term, and most people have no idea what it actually means, but it is a hippy keyword, so run for the hills if it isn’t labeled.

-Basically what I’m saying is if you are eating a quinoa salad after your yoga class and you just liked a Facebook article about plant based diet being better and liked another article talking about how Monsanto is turning South Americans into toads, then you are privileged.
-Most of the world doesn’t get to obsess about food like you do.
+Basically, what I’m saying is if you are eating a quinoa salad after your yoga class and you just liked a plant-based article about plant-based diet being better and liked another article talking about how Monsanto is turning South Americans into toads, then you are privileged.
+Most of the world doesn’t get as obsessed with food as you do.

 And you’re bothering people.